-Stick, the: A large, wooden effigy at the center of the city, usually burned on Saturday night (often referred to as "The Man" [q.v.]).
+Stick, the: A large, wooden effigy at the center of the city, usually burned on Saturday night (often

 Stick duty: Rangering the area immediately around The Man.

 Survivally-challenged politically-correct term for any participant whose judgment is impaired by drugs or alcohol.